ARPA-SIMC/fedora-live-netroot/README.md

-   created image as root filesystem, this command also takes care of exporting the root filesystem by nfs to the virtual system and unexporting it at the end (the nfs server must have already been started at this moment, e.g. with `systemctl start nfs.service`):
+   created image as root filesystem, this command also takes care of exporting the root filesystem by nfs to the virtual system and unexporting it at the end (the nfs server must have already been started at this moment, e.g. with `systemctl start nfs-server.service`):

 ```
 ./live_netroot startnfs centos7